Stan15/dotfiles/README.md

 tmux source-file ~/.config/tmux/tmux.conf
 ```

-Finally, enter a tmux session and install the plugins using `<leader>I` (leader is set to space in my tmux config)
+Finally, enter a tmux session and install the plugins using `<leader>I` (leader is set to the spacebar key in this tmux config)

 ### Starship
 Install starship with the following command, for a nice looking terminal prompt